 Jordana: Hey, everyone!
 We are here at LOLA HQ.
 Today is a super exciting day.
 We’ve launched Tax Free.
 Period. in conjunction with our friends over at Period Equity, which is the nation’s first law and policy organization committed to fighting for menstrual equity.
 We’re super excited to have Jen and Laura, the co-founders of Period Equity, here with us today to do a little bit of tampon tax 101.

 Alex: So, to start: what is the tampon tax?

 Jennifer: States have the opportunity to exempt certain necessary items from sales tax: food and prescription medications are often the things that they choose.
-In 35 of the 50 states right now, menstrual products — tampons and pads — don’t make the cut, and therefore are not exempt from sales tax.
+In 35 of the 50 states right now, menstrual products — female tampons and female pads — don’t make the cut, and therefore are not exempt from sales tax.

 Alex: You first coined the phrase “menstrual equity” in your book.
 What is menstrual equity?